GCBallesteros/quaternions/README.md

 # 🛰️ Quaternion Visualizer 🛰️

+# AI!
+Create a utility.md files to add to the DSL documentation.
+Once you are done report
+# if within the docs folder we have left anything out that was on the README.md

 A tool for visualizing satellite positions and orientations and providing simple geometrical calculations.
 Its main purposes is in debugging quaternion-based codes for satellites .